scottkleinman/SDSU-Workshop/README.md

 Before the workshop, you should:

 * Download the [GUI Topic Modeling Tool](http://topic-modeling-tool.googlecode.com/files/TopicModelingTool.jar)
-* Download and install Mallet
+* Download and install Mallet (see below).
-* If you have not already done so, download the [dastasets.zip](https://de.dariah.eu/tatom/_downloads/datasets.zip) data set from DARIAH-DE and the [Modern English stopword list](http://ir.dcs.gla.ac.uk/resources/linguistic_utils/stop_words) (use your browser's save as function to save the file as `stop_words.txt`)..
+* If you have not already done so, download the [dastasets.zip](https://de.dariah.eu/tatom/_downloads/datasets.zip) data set from DARIAH-DE and the [Modern English stopword list](http://ir.dcs.gla.ac.uk/resources/linguistic_utils/stop_words) (use your browser's save as function to save the file as `stop_words.txt`).

 The Programming Historian has a good tutorial with instructions for installing Mallet.
 Just go to [http://programminghistorian.org/lessons/topic-modeling-and-mallet](http://programminghistorian.org/lessons/topic-modeling-and-mallet) and follow the installation instructions for your system.
 However, the tutorial's download link for Mallet is somewhat out of date.
-You can get the most recent version by going to https://github.com/mimno/Mallet/archive/master.zip.
+You can get the most recent version with this [download link](http://mallet.cs.umass.edu/dist/mallet-2.0.8RC2.zip).

 You can run Mallet with some of texts from the Lexos Test Suite, but you may wish to bring your own to the workshop.